tootsf/tootsf.github.io/assets/pages/Community Bridge/Modules/Housing/housing.md

 ## Overview

-The Housing provides functionality for FiveM resources.
+The Housing module provides property ownership, interior management, and real estate systems for players.